 You should arrive at least two hours ahead of your flight, or more if it is a busy travel day.

-Cozumel Airport does not have many (if any, yet?) of those self-service kiosks that are used in many other airports, so you need to give time to wait in the line for your airline, check in with the agent, and check your bag if you are doing so.
+Which just means you’ll need to allow time to wait in the line for your airline, check in with the agent, and check your bag off to the side, if you are doing so.

 Typically, the line might take about 30 minutes, so just be aware and be patient.

 And remember: Don’t forget the stub from your tourist visa form you received on arrival!
 Please note: in 2023, the Mexican tourist cards may be phased out.
 But for now, if you fill out the card when you arrive in the country and receive the small lower portion (about the size of a vaccination proof card), make sure to keep it with you until you leave.
 If you do lose your tourist card, head to the INM window at the airport, explain the situation, and you’ll need to pay a small fee to proceed.